Bouchenemehdi24/Bouchenemehdi/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Electronics & Telecommunications" institution = "University of Guelma" year = 2018
+  course = "PhD in EE"
+  institution = "University of Guelma" year = 2018